This review was originally published on Pol Culture.

 Peak is best known for his movie posters, and his work is widely considered the best that field of commercial art has ever seen.
 Many of them have become pop-culture classics (click the titles to view)--My Fair Lady, Camelot, Petulia, Funny Girl, Enter the Dragon, Equus, Superman, Excalibur--known and admired by people regardless of their interest in the movies for which the posters were produced.

 The high point of Peak's movie-poster work is probably the piece he produced for Apocalypse Now (at right).
 Peak brilliantly epitomizes the film's ambitions and drama in a single image.
 With the scorching red-on-black color scheme, and the swirling flare lines emanating from the image of the boat, he captures the delirious, hallucinatory tone the film was seeking.
 The central portrait of Marlon Brando's Kurtz suggests rock melting into lava, an inspired depiction of a character who represents the acme of civilization degenerating into barbarism.
 The image of Martin Sheen's steadfast Willard hangs in the background.
-The concrete quality of the rendering suggests a stability distinct from the nightmarish quality conveyed by the rest of the piece, but the integration of the portrait into the color scheme suggests Willard is a part of the insanity as well.
+The concrete quality of the rendering of Willard suggests a stability distinct from the nightmarish quality conveyed by the rest of the piece, but the integration of the portrait into the color scheme suggests the character is also part of the insanity.
 I can think of no other movie poster that has captured the dynamics of the film that inspired it so well.

 Ultimately, Peak's work was what art critic Clement Greenberg would have derided as kitsch.
 For all his sophistication, Peak essentially assimilated the techniques of modernist innovators and other "high-culture" artists, slicked up their application, and utilized them in an unabashedly commercial context.
 But Peak's work is kitsch of the highest order.
 At his most accomplished, he made those techniques his own, creating imagery that is uniquely his.
 His work is popular art at its best: technically masterful, with an energy and verve that to many, makes "high art" look dull by comparison.